tbro/myca/README.md

 I the output directory you will find these files:

-  * `cert.pem`  (end-entity's X509 certficate, signed by `root-ca`'s key)
+  * `cert.pem`  (end-entity's X509 certificate, signed by `root-ca`'s key)
   * `cert.key.pem` (end-entity's private key)
   * `root-ca.pem` (ca's self-signed x509 certificate)
   * `root-ca.key.pem` (ca's private key)

-The `root-ca.key.pem` is only present in case you want to do something later with it like sign more end-entity certficates.
+The `root-ca.key.pem` is only present in case you want to do something later with it like sign more end-entity certificates.
 If you plan on using these files as anything more than temporary throw away secrets for testing/development, you should be very careful what you do with it.
 If you don't need it, destroy it.